Safety Tips: 17 Things Not to Do With an ATV

 Modifications like installing bigger tires, lift kits, or aftermarket exhaust can make the ATV look cool, but be aware of some of the downsides that come with them.

-For example, installing too big of tires can negatively affect performance and handling and make the ATV top-heavy.
+For example, installing tires that are too big can negatively affect performance and handling and make the ATV top-heavy.
 It can also cause rubbing and other issues that can damage other components.

 ATVs are built rugged but quickly lose their factory shine if you don’t treat them well.
 Here are some common mistakes that can take years off the looks of your ride.

 • Never store the ATV outside, exposed to the sun or rain, for more extended periods.
-UV radiation from the sun causes plastic and paints to fade, and rain cause corrosion.
+UV radiation from the sun causes plastic and paints to fade, and rain causes corrosion.

-• Never skip scheduled maintenance, as it will lead to costly repairs down the line.
+• Never skip scheduled maintenance, leading to excessive wear and costly repairs.

 • Never leave the ATV dirty, as mud and dirt may cause corrosion and stains that do not come off easily.